 A post for the photographers!
 This is for anyone who is new to studio lighting and needs a little help getting setup.
 It’s a step-by-step guide in picture form of how to setup your Paul C Buff Einstein and PLM umbrella!
 This is the lighting system I use and I love it (along with many other newborn photographers).
 First, though, one of the most important things you need to be aware of is the sync speed for your camera.
 I currently shoot with a Canon 5DMKIV and I know that I can shoot up to 1/200th second with no problems, but if I shoot at 1/250th second you’ll see a black box at the bottom of my pictures.
 The black part will get bigger the faster your shutter speed gets.
 I generally shoot at 1/160th in case I accidentally bump the shutter speed during a session.

 Now, to get started, you’ll need a light stand, of course!
 I’ve had this one for so many years I don’t know where I got it anymore.
 If you have a stand like this you need to have it weighted down.
 This is not optional.
 You can get specific bags for this.
 I’m using my scuba weights because they might as well be used somehow.
 Just make sure you’re using enough weight, the stand is safe, and it cannot tip over.

 I love this case!
 If you ever have a need to take down your light or moving it this is great for keeping it safe.

 Behold the Einstein.

 This is important!
 You’ll need to take this back cover off before you put the umbrella or any other modifier on and before turning the power on.
 If you don’t take it off the modeling light will heat up and burn a hole in the plastic, which can obviously cause problems.
 Lift the little lever (there’s one on each side, use two hands for this) and carefully remove the black cover.
-Keep in the carrying case or a safe place you won’t forget.
+Keep it in the carrying case or a safe place you won’t forget.